Knowledge-Aware Federated Active Learning with Non-IID Data: Supplementary

 { The coefficient $\lambda$ in eq.
 (1)(2) controls the knowledge-specialized level in KSAS.
 With larger values of $\lambda$, the clients intensify more on their specialized knowledge in active sampling.
 As we stated in the paper, we simply use $\lambda=1$ in our main experiments.
 Here we explore more values of $\lambda$ on CIFAR10 and show the results in Fig.~\ref{fig:lambda}.
 For $\lambda$ of values $1$, $2$, and $3$, the difference is not significant.
 However, for more extreme $\lambda$ values $0.1$ and $10$, the results are clearly poorer.
 Specifically, $\lambda=0.1$ produces the worst results of the five.
 When the $\lambda$ value approaches zero, the active sampling purely depends on the disagreement between the clients and the global model.
 The results gradually approach the results from using vanilla KL-Divergence in Subsec.
 4.3.1 in the paper.
 When the $\lambda$ value goes to infinity, the active sampling process almost ignores the less frequent classes and tries to compute the disagreement solely based on the most common class (or classes) of each client.
 Therefore, when applying KAFAL, the $\lambda$ value should be neither too small nor too large.

 }

-\subsection{Learning With More Decentralized Clients}
+\subsubsection{Learning With More Decentralized Clients}

 In the paper, we explored federated active learning with $N=10$ clients.
-To better analyze the problem, we run experiments on CIFAR10 with $N=20$ and keep the rest setup the same.
-The labelled data amount still starts with $10\%$ of each local training set, meaning that the data available for each client is half of that in the previous experiments.
+To better analyze the problem, we run experiments on CIFAR10 with $N=20$ and $N=100$ while keeping the rest setup the same.
+The labelled data amount still starts with $10\%$ of each local training set, meaning that with $N=20$ the data available for each client is half of that in the previous experiments, and with $N=100$ the data available for each client is only $\frac{1}{10}$ of that in the previous experiments.
 The results are shown in Fig.~\ref{fig:20clients}.
-Compared with the previous results from using $N=10$ clients, results for all methods reduce due to the smaller local datasets.
+Compared with the previous results from using $N=10$ clients, results for all methods reduce due to the smaller local datasets for both $N=20$ and $N=100$.
 Our KAFAL still outperforms the rest methods by a clear margin.
 This shows the superiority of our method when more decentralized clients are involved in federated active learning.
-The results lines are more jiggly compared with previous results, the possible reason is that the fewer labelled data and the $T=50$ communication rounds may not be enough for the convergence to be achieved.
+The result lines are more jiggly compared with previous results, the possible reason is that the fewer labelled data and the $T=50$ communication rounds may not be enough for the convergence to be achieved.
+With $N=100$ clients, the margin is less significant compared to using $N=20$, this is possibly due to the extremely small local dataset size.
+Each local dataset starts with on average $500$ images and adds about $250$ images at each active round for $N=100$.
+This also explains why Entropy and BADGE generate similar results compared with Random.
+The limited training data lead to poor classification ability and deteriorates the credibility of the model statistics.

-\subsection{A Smaller Ratio of Clients to Update per Round}
+\subsubsection{A Smaller Ratio of Clients to Update per Round}